Let’s explore the Myth of the Normal Name.

 The definition of normal is regular; conforming to the common type.
 The best measure of this then, must be the Top 20 – or perhaps 50 – names, and thanks to the Social Security Administration, data on “normal” names is readily available.

-Scan it for a few minutes, and I’m sure you’ll agree: just like hemlines have always varied, baby names have come in and out of vogue.
-Except the Top 50 are far from stable.
+Scan it for a few minutes, and it becomes clear: just like hemlines have always varied, baby names have come in and out of vogue.
+The Top 50 are far from stable.

 In 1909, the following names topped the charts: